icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 Read **["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by [Prof. Pedro Domingos](https://homes.cs.washington.edu/~pedrod/).
 It's densely packed with valuable information, but not opaque.

-Take your time with this one.
+Take a little time with this one.
 Take notes.
 Don't worry if you don't understand it all yet.

 The whole paper is packed with value, but I want to call out two points: